TSG Art Program

 Public Showcase in Creative Institutions

 There are some things we don’t learn by hearing – we learn through experience.
-Our program ends with our students presenting their art during a public showcase.
-The showcase is important for our students because it exposes them to art and creative career paths and broadens their perspectives about what is possible.
-It also allows our partners meaningful opportunities to connect with our students and support their development.
+Each program ends with a final art showcase where our students present their art to the public.
+Showcases expose our young people to art, career paths, public speaking and they're challenged to broaden their perspectives about what is possible.
+Partners also receive meaningful opportunities to connect with our students and support their development.

 What is sel?